Bhavya2610/pdsnd_github/README.md

 Udacity Bike_Share Project

 ### Description
-Run Statistics on data related to bicycle sharing in given cities.
+Run Statistics on data related to bike sharing in given cities.

 ### Files used